-This courses discusses the meaning of sports management in terms of its scope, principles, issues, and future trends.
-In addition, the course examines the job responsibilities and competencies required of sports managers in a variety of sports or sports-related organizations in a hope to have the student become acquainted with the role of sports administrators as well as the career opportunities within the industry.
-Finally, this course provides the student with an overview of the different issues sports managers will be faced with such as consumer behavior, public relations, budgeting, and facility and event management.
+This course discusses the meaning of sports management in terms of its scope, principles, issues, and future trends.
+In addition, the course examines the job responsibilities and competencies required of sports managers in a

 Offered: Fall Prerequisite: KINE209

 KINE420.
 Exercise Leadership and Personal Training (3)